Knowledge, Justification, and Adequate Reasons: Infallibilism and the Problem of Mixed Reasons

-However, this analysis immediately raises a concern regarding the force of the quantifier on the right side of the equivalence.
-To appreciate the problem, it is worth reminding ourselves of one of the first responses to Gettier's examples: the so-called ``no false lemmas'' (hereafter ``NFL'') requirement (see \cite{Cla63:A}).
+Let us start with the worry that our account might be too weak.
+The $\JTB^e$ analysis of knowledge raises the issue of the force of the quantifier on the right side of the equivalence.
+To appreciate the problem, it is worth reminding ourselves of one of the first responses to Gettier's examples: the so-called ``no false lemmas'' (hereafter ``NFL'') requirement (see \cite{Cla63:A,Har70:KRC,Sos74:how}).
 The NFL requirement is meant to rule out situations like Gettier's second case, wherein the agent starts from a mistaken belief that $p$ to obtain a correct belief that $p\lor q$.
 Thinking of the reasoning sequence of beliefs $\may{p,p\lor q}$ as a ``proof,'' the initial ``lemma'' (i.e., assumption) $p$ is false, but then a perfectly legitimate inference step to a logical consequence $p\lor q$ ends up on a formula that just so happens to be true.

 In our framework, the obvious counterpart to the NFL requirement is the ``no inadequate lemmas'' (henceforth ``NIL'') requirement:

 This says that every reason that supports an internal JTB of $\varphi$ is adequate.
 Since adequate reasons support only true formulas (by axiom scheme (A)), the NIL requirement guarantees that no false ``lemma'' (i.e., formula) intrudes on a reason justifying a potential internal JTB of $\varphi$.
 This gives rise to the following notion of JTB with no inadequate lemmas: